Pravesh-Sudha/100-Days-of-Code/README.md

 - How To Build Docker Image In Kubernetes Pod
 - Jenkins Multibranch Pipeline Tutorial For Beginners

+### Day 39: Jenkins & more about it
+- What is Jenkins?
+- CI/CD
+- Installing Plugins
+- Creating and Updating a pipeline
+- Connecting Jenkins with Docker

 ... continue updating log for each day ..._

 ## Connect